-The Commission's main enforcement tools are orders, tickets, warnings and administrative penalties.
+The Commission's primary enforcement tools are orders, tickets, warnings and administrative penalties.
 2014 marks the first year the Commission began issuing administrative penalties, which are a result of enhancements to the Oil and Gas Activities Act.
 These can carry penalties of up to \$500,000.
-In some cases charges can be recommended to Crown counsel for prosecution and possible court conviction.
+In some cases, charges can be recommended to Crown counsel for prosecution and possible court conviction.

-On the following page, Table 1 details site inspections for 2013 and 2014.
-Table 2 details enforcement actions for 2013 and 2014.
-The total amounts of fines issued under tickets for 2013 and 2014 were \$7,935 and \$10,580 respectively.
-Total administrative penalties issued in 2014 is \$90,200.
+On the following page, Table 1 details site inspections for 2015.
+Table 2 details enforcement actions for 2015.
+The total amount of fines issued under tickets for 2015 was \$6,440.
+Total administrative penalties issued in 2015 was \$179,000.

-In 2013 the Commission began posting quarterly overviews of enforcement actions, which can be found online at www.bcogc.ca.
+In 2013, the Commission began posting quarterly overviews of enforcement actions, and they can be found online at www.bcogc.ca.

-Table 1: 2013 and 2014 Site Inspections Statistics
+Table 1: 2014-2015 Site Inspections Statistics